percona/percona-server-mongodb-operator/source/RN/Kubernetes-Operator-for-PSMONGODB-RN1.5.0.rst

 * :jirabug:`K8SPSMDB-192`: The ability to set the mongod cursorTimeoutMillis parameter in YAML (Thanks to user xprt64 for the contribution)
 * :jirabug:`K8SPSMDB-234`: OpenShift 4.5 support
-* :jirabug:`K8SPSMDB-197`: Adding additional certificate SANS useful for reverse DNS lookups (Thanks to user phin1x for the contribution)
+* :jirabug:`K8SPSMDB-197`: Additional certificate SANs useful for reverse DNS lookups (Thanks to user phin1x for the contribution)
 * :jirabug:`K8SPSMDB-190`: Direct API quering with "curl" instead of using "kubectl" tool in scheduled backup jobs (Thanks to user phin1x for the contribution)
 * :jirabug:`K8SPSMDB-133`: A special PSMDB debug image which avoids restarting on fail and contains additional tools useful for debugging
 * :jirabug:`CLOUD-556`: Kubernetes 1.17 / Google Kubernetes Engine 1.17 support